awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mediatek.md

 This tutorial provides instructions for getting started with the MediaTek MT7697Hx Development Kit\.
 If you do not have the MediaTek MT7697Hx Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAOmPUAX/MT7697Hx-Development-Kit)\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

-## Overview<a name="w12aab7c25c25b7"></a>
+## Overview<a name="w13aab7c25c25b7"></a>

 This tutorial contains instructions for the following getting started steps:

 1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling a FreeRTOS demo application to a binary image\.

 1. Loading the application binary image to your board, and then running the application\.